NVIDIA/TransformerEngine/transformer_engine/pytorch/sequential/readme.md

 ## Notes
 * The GELU activation function is implemented as an approximation.
 For numerical results equivalent to PyTorch, use `nn.GELU(approximate="tanh")`.
 * Due to limitations of TorchDynamo, some standard modules cannot be used.
 Some compatible replacements are provided in `utils.py`.
 Examples include `contextmanager` (replacement for `contextlib.contextmanager`) and `cache` (replacement for `functools.cache`).

+## Idea
+The main idea behind `te.Sequential` is that it doesn't have to execute eagerly, contrary to how PyTorch usually works.
+This is thanks to the fact that usually, its constitutent modules are provided during initialization and do not change since.
+This allows for performing optimizations such as fusions.

+The main limitation of PyTorch that Transformer Engine is dealing with is that PyTorch does not have support for FP8 `dtype`s.
+Meanwhile, by taking advantage of these optimized formats, performance on the Hopper and Ada architectures can be significantly increased.

+`te.Sequential` allows for sidestepping this issue by encapsulating the communications between subsequent modules.
+A bare `Linear` layer cannot return an FP8 tensor, even if the next operation supports that as an input, as there is no way to express this is PyTorch user code.
+However, by encapsulating both layers inside the `Sequential`, the communication between them happens in a way oblivious to the user.
+Only the input and output of the whole `Sequential` need to be representible as PyTorch tensors.